HISTORY and DESCRIPTION:

 In the late 1950s, A D Cory James of Wimbledon Common bought the boat and re-named her MARALIA.
 He fitted a BMC 31hp diesel wing engine in 1960 followed by a 52hp BMC main diesel in 1961.
 Cory James stationed MARALIA in Yarmouth, Isle of Wight.</p>

 In the late 1960s, J R Billinge of Bromsgrove bought MARALIA and moved her up to Worcester Yacht Basin where she remained until 1996.
 She cruised the River Severn with the Severn Motor Yacht Club and beyond to the Bristol Channel.
 In 1996 she was sold by Classic Yacht Brokerage as a live-aboard to a couple from Essex.
-The current owner bought MARALIA in 2016 and began an internal refit.
-Ownership of another vintage boat has taken priority so reluctantly MARALIA is being offered for sale.
+The previous owner bought MARALIA in 2016 and began an internal refit.
+Ownership of another vintage boat has taken priority so MARALIA was sold to the current owner in 2019.

 Traditional carvel planked hull, 1-inch thick teak, copper rove fastened to steam bent oak timbers.
 Sheathed teak-laid flush deck, painted teak superstructure.
 Long straight keel, round bilges, radius transom stern and straight plumb stem.
 Iron ballast keel.

 Interior mostly dismantled and non-original joinery and fittings removed.
 All original fittings and teak joinery carefully removed and stored such as panelled doors etc.

 Bilge cleaned throughout.

 Ketch Rig with deck stepped wooden masts and booms.
 Rigging in fair condition.
 Two sails.

 Anchor Windlass, dodgers, two bilge pumps, fenders and mooring ropes.